 So let’s have a look at what constitutes a healthy spring diet and lifestyle.

-Exercise: Let’s start with exercise.
-It is absolutely essential that we get lots of aerobic exercise.
+Exercise – It is essential that we get lots of aerobic exercise.
 Walking is great and we should walk as much as possible.
 Weight training is also great (in moderation), as are yoga and tai chi.
-All of these are excellent, healthy activites and I encourage anyone who is interested in any of them to practice them.
+All of these are excellent, healthy activities and I encourage anyone who is interested in any of them to practice them.
 However, none of them are a substitute for aerobic exercise.
 The bare minimum amount of aerobic exercise we should get is about 10-15 minutes per day with longer (at least 30 minute) amounts three to four days per week.
-The more time we spend doing sedentary activities like sitting in front of a computer, the more aerobic exercise we should get.
+The more time we spend doing sedentary activities like sitting in front of a computer, the more aerobic exercise we need.

 I work for myself and my work is very diverse, so I have the advantage of being able to do something more active when I feel like I’ve been in front of my computer for too long.
 Nevertheless, sometimes it is unavoidable.
 I used to make sure that I got up and did some stretching at least every hour when I was computer bound.
 Now I not only do stretches, I also jog on the spot for a couple of minutes to get things flowing.

 For those of us who don’t get enough exercise, spring is a great time to get started.